 Take 3-year CDs, for instance.
 They offer substantially higher risk-free yield than what savers can get from money market accounts, under the condition the depositor leaves the funds with the bank for three years.

-Today’s top nationally available 3-year CDs pay 2 percent APY.
-This may be a good place to invest for mid-term financial obligations, like a down payment on a future auto loan.
+Today’s top nationally available 3-year CDs pay 2.40 percent APY.
+They could be a great place to invest for midterm financial obligations, like a down payment on a future auto loan.

 Here are the top nationally available 3-year CD rates.
 Compare these offers, then calculate how much interest you would earn when your CD matures.